torsday/notebook/education/README.md

 ## Personal Mileposts

-Both for further understanding, as well as in building this book.
+Both for further understanding, as well as in building this repository.

 -   Sequence diagram of [HTTP](../internet/http.md)